GenomicsAotearoa/shell-for-bioinformatics/docs/puzzles.md

     **Return:** The ID of the string having the highest GC-content, followed by the GC-content of that string.
 Rosalind allows for a default error of 0.001 in all decimal answers unless otherwise stated; please see the note on absolute error below.

-??? question "Counting Disease Carriers"
+??? question "Counting Disease Carriers (cdcr)"

     To model the Hardy-Weinberg principle, assume that we have a population of $N$ diploid individuals.
 If an allele is in genetic equilibrium, then because mating is random, we may view the 2$N$ chromosomes as receiving their alleles uniformly.
 In other words, if there are m dominant alleles, then the probability of a selected chromosome exhibiting the dominant allele is simply $p=m/2N$